 Total depreciation and amortization expense was \$4.4 million and \$5.2 million for the years ended December 31, 2022 and 2021, respectively.
-The decrease in total depreciation and amortization expense by \$0.8 million was primarily due to a reduction in depreciation expense as a result of the expiration of the lives of assets acquired in prior periods and decrease in intangibles amortization expense due to end of useful lives for certain intangible assets during the year ended December 31, 2022 compared to the year ended December 31, 2021.
+The decrease in total depreciation and amortization expense by \$0.8 million was primarily due to a reduction in depreciation expense as a result of the expiration of the lives of assets acquired in prior periods and decrease in intangibles amortization expense due to end of useful lives for certain intangible assets during the year ended December 31, 2021.

-Interest expense was \$3.1 million for the year ended December31, 2022, compared to \$2.8 million for the year ended December 31, 2021, largely due to new borrowings and higher pension interest cost during the year ended December 31, 2022 compared to the year ended December31, 2021.
+Interest expense was \$3.1 million for the year ended December 31, 2022, compared to \$2.8 million for the year ended December 31, 2021, largely due to new borrowings and higher pension interest cost during the year ended December 31, 2022 compared to the year ended December 31, 2021.